ilios/iliosproject.org/features.md

 - Trend reporting
 - Full archiving
 - Tools for the review of curriculum mapping and modeling to support accreditation
+- Visualization tools to support mapping and course content
-- Numerous in-line work aid reports available in the Reporting Dashboard (overview [available here](/myreports.html)), with new reporting tools planned for **v3.105.0**
+- Numerous in-line work aid reports available in the Reporting Dashboard (overview [available here](/myreports.html))
+- Tools for creation, saving, and sharing of complex multi-course, multi-year curriculum reports

 <!--EndFragment-->